INTERVIEWS

-The band moe. has been an ongoing concern since forming in Buffalo, NY, over 20 years ago.
-Guitarist/vocalist Al Schnier joined up in 1991, and the band has been busy on the road and releasing albums ever since, even putting on the excellent moe.down festival (#15 is in Turin, NY, August 29-31 this summer).
-I dropped Al a line as moe. were wrapping up their 11th album, No Guts, No Glory!.
+The band moe. has been going strong since forming in Buffalo, NY, over 20 years ago.
+Guitarist/vocalist Al Schnier joined up in 1991; the band has been busy on the road, as well as releasing albums, ever since, even putting on the excellent moe.down festival (The fifteenth year is happening in Turin, NY, August 29-31, this summer).
+I dropped Al a line as moe. were wrapping up their 11th album, No Guts, No Glory!, to discuss the band's studio history, his home studio, and thoughts on recording guitars.

 You guys are working on a new record?